The Girl from Steel City

-The Girl from Steel City is an Australian television series which first screened on SBS in 1987.
-The series was the first continuing drama series on SBS.
+The Girl from Steel City is an Australian television series which first screened on SBS in 1986.The series was the first continuing drama series created by SBS.

 Synopsis

 The Girl From Steel City told the story of Stacey Maniatis, a Greek-Australian girl living in Wollongong, who was determined to have a career as a singer.
 The second series saw Stacey move from Wollongong to Sydney to further her career as a singer but then became an investigative journalist.

 Production

 The series was mostly in English but contained some Greek dialogue with English subtitles.
 It was written by Angelo Loukakis, directed by Peter Andrikidis and produced by John Martin and Colin Baker.
 Music was produced by Tony Karras.
 The first season consisted of 15 episodes and the second season consisted of 8 episodes.

+Reception

+Lisa Wallace of the Canberra Times called it "a breath of fresh air in television drama series, and again strengthens the argument for local product before soppy American and British pap."